Tanya Dubash: Recognition

 She was recognised by the World Economic Forum as a Young Global Leader in 2007.
-In India Today conclave 2010, Dubash spoke in general about the conflict between reality and idealism in which she focused on the Indian youth underlining her belief in idealism, if reality forces you to abandon your ideals, change reality.
+In India Today conclave 2010, Dubash spoke about the conflict between reality and idealism.

 Personal life

 Tanya is the first child of Adi and Parmeshwar Godrej.
-She has two younger siblings, a sister Nisaba Godrej who is the chairperson of Godrej Consumer Products and a brother, Pirojsha Adi Godrej who heads Godrej Properties, the business empire's real estate arm.
+She has two younger siblings, a sister, Nisaba Godrej, who is the chairperson of Godrej Consumer Products and a brother, Pirojsha Adi Godrej, who heads Godrej Properties, the business empire's real estate arm.
 She married Arvind Darab Dubash, an industrialist, in 1997.
 They live in Mumbai with their two sons Aryaan and Azaar.